RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 There is four new apps in this project.
 Four new main models are handled by the application, they have the same name as the apps.
-On the admin main page you will the presence of theses four new models.
+On the admin main page you will see the presence of these four models.

 | Models handled by the application   |
 |-------------------------------------|